-If you don’t have time for a lengthy soak, you can try a quick soak method instead.
-Rinse well, put in water using the same ratio and bring to a boil.
-Boil for 1-2 minutes, let stand for 1 hour.
+Quick soak: If you don’t have time for a lengthy soak, you can try this method instead.
+After rinsing, put legumes in water using the same ratio as mentioned above and bring to a boil.
+Boil on high for 1-2 minutes, then let stand for about 1 hour.
 Drain and rinse until water runs clear, cook.

 Foods high in folate (folic acid) – FRUITS

 - Avocado: 163 mcg — 41% DV (1 avocado)

 - Bananas: 23.6mcg — 6% DV (1 medium banana)